saghirb/R-datatable-Intro/README.md

 - Share the solutions to the World Population exercises
     + (https://github.com/saghirb/R-datatable-Intro/tree/master/Exercises/World-Popn)

+# Re-creating the workshop materials.

+Run the _make.R script in R.

 # Why `data.table`?

 - `data.table` is a great, high quality and well maintained package with a strong